GabeStah/gremlin-blog-posts/src/_posts/chaos-engineering/chaos-engineering-through-staged-resiliency/stage-1/2018-10-11-chaos-engineering-through-staged-resiliency-stage-1.md

     sudo systemctl restart gunicorn
     ```

-7. On local machine verify backup instance is functional, public IPv4 address is available, and **Bookstore** app is online.
+7. On a local machine verify backup instance is functional, the public IPv4 address is available, and the **Bookstore** app is online.

     ```bash
     $ curl ec2-54-188-3-235.us-west-2.compute.amazonaws.com | jq